 The Davis Center (DC) advances broad campus engagement with complex issues of identity, history, and cultures as they affect intellectual, creative, and social life.

-The Office of Special Academic Programs (OSAP) aims to ensure all students thrive academically at Williams and beyond through opportunities and programs that work to eradicate racial and socio-economic disparities in higher education.
+Pathways for Inclusive Excellence (PIE) aims to ensure all students thrive academically at Williams and beyond through opportunities and programs that work to eradicate racial and socio-economic disparities in higher education.